 3. Legal Compliance

-Adhering to all the applicable laws, regulations, and guidelines is very important for all the organisations involved in fundraising.
+Adhering to all the applicable laws, regulations, and guidelines is very important for all the organizations involved in fundraising.
 Ethical fundraising also means that these rules and regulations are not violated, and activities are conducted legally, transparently, and accountable.

 4. Long-Term Sustainability